hantsy/seam3-report-demo/readme.md

 			e.printStackTrace();
 		}

 `JRDataSource` is a JasperReports specified "datasource" which is responsible of gathering the data for report generation.
-JasperReports provides several implementations, please refer to the JRDataSource for details.
-In this case, we have got a list, we can use `JRBeanCollectionDataSource` to wrap the list and use it in this reports.
+JasperReports provides several implementations natively, please refer to the JRDataSource javadoc for more detailed info.
+In this case, we have got a list, we can use `JRBeanCollectionDataSource` to wrap the existing list and use it in this reports.

 Everything works well.

 But personally, I dislike the jrxml syntax and do not want to use jrxml syntax to fill data, I only want to use JasperReports as report engine.
 I am familiar with Apache Velocity, is possible using Velocity as template and fill data?

 ##Improve the codes with Apache Veloctiy

 Now change the report generation process slightly, and introduce an extra step to generate the pure jrxml.

   1. Create a velocity template source(embed velocity syntax into jrxml)
   2. Convert the velocity template to pure jrxml